ido-ofir/react-query-builder/README.md

 # query-builder
-UI element for building queries/filters.
+A React component for building queries/filters.